dhh1128/sivanea.com/ethan-and-the-spider-web-machine.md

 Ethan and Maia and Meg and Daniel spread everything out in the driveway and looked at it.
 Caleb sat on the peanut butter jar and looked at his doodle bug.

-“What we need now,” said Ethan, “is a magic potion.”
+"What we need now," said Ethan, "is a magic potion."

-“A magic potion!” said Meg.
+"A magic potion!" said Meg.

-“A magic potion!” said Daniel.
+"A magic potion!" said Daniel.

-“A magic potion!” said Maia.
+"A magic potion!" said Maia.

-“A doodle bug!” said Caleb.
+"A doodle bug!" said Caleb.

 <figure><img src="assets/pillbug.jpg" /></figure>

 Ethan got an old bucket.
 It had lots of dirt and a couple dead ants, and even a dusty cobweb at the bottom, so that was a good start.
 He turned on the hose and added water.
 Daniel used Meg’s plastic spoon to scrape the last little bits of peanut butter into the bucket.
 Caleb added his banana peel.

-“Ala-kazaam!” said Ethan.
+"Ala-kazaam!" said Ethan.

-“Hocus pocus!” said Maia.
+"Hocus pocus!" said Maia.

-“Jeepers creepers!” said Daniel.
+"Jeepers creepers!" said Daniel.

-“Holy smokes!” said Meg.
+"Holy smokes!" said Meg.

-“Abwacadabwa!” said Caleb.
+"Abwacadabwa!" said Caleb.

 The bucket sputtered.
 Purple smoke curled out the top, made a slow circle in the air over their heads, turned green, and then vanished with a sparkle of firecracker sounds.